Choosing your weapon

 You can even get apps to add effects to your footage or filters for your video camera.
 For example '8mm Vintage Camera' lets you create a retro look for a price and it was even used for some of the shots in the Oscar-winning documentary 'Searching for Sugar Man'.

 Then there's the 'Cinefy - Special FX Studio' app, which includes over one hundred special effects and animations which can be added to your videos.

-If you need a soundtrack for your film there are also numerous audio creation and editing tools available for smartphones and tablets, such as the free 'Music Maker Jam' for Android.
+If you need a soundtrack for your film there are also numerous audio creation and editing tools available for smartphones and tablets, such as the free 'Music Maker Jam' for Android and GarageBand for iOS.